george-veras/wonderq/README.md

 Code: 200

 Description:
 Remember I said that I was getting into things that wouldn't have time to finish?
 Ha!
-Just kidding... this endpoint is a [Must Have] for a dockerized API, that's where a Kubernetes or a Mesos would go to check the health of that node, that's an oportunity for the developer to check all the dependencies and make some logs (maybe) before those tools kill that instance in case of a non-200 response.
+Just kidding... this endpoint is a [Must Have] for a dockerized API, that's where a Kubernetes or a Mesos would go to check the health of that node, that's an opportunity for the developer to check all the dependencies and make some logs (maybe) before those tools kill that instance in case of a non-200 response.
 ```

 ## Worth Noting

-Every log provided by the API is written in json format, so as it becomes easier to plug in a tool like to index the logs on Elasticsearch and  Kibana to navigate through logs
+Every log provided by the API is written in json format, so as it becomes easier to plug in a tool like [fluentd](https://www.fluentd.org/) to index the logs on Elasticsearch and  Kibana to navigate through them
-(in real life no one is looking to the console inside a container).
+(in real life no one will be looking to the console inside a container).

 ## Next steps I would take
 - Better protocol - pure HTTP communications has too much overhead for this purpose, instead I would make use of a [protocol buffer](https://grpc.io/) to optimize the use of resources and ensure less overhead.